Privacy

 However, we may use or make available tools which require the transfer of your personal data outside the UK.
 In these cases, we will satisfy ourselves that your data protection rights are adequately protected by appropriate technical, organisational and contractual safeguards in accordance with data protection laws before any such transfer.

-10. Opt-out
+10. OPT-OUT

 If you would like us to stop sending you marketing communications and to process your personal information for direct marketing purposes, please contact us.